 Dr. Fabiano is the Principal Investigator for several research protocols.
 His areas of research interest include novel therapies for cerebral edema and radiation necrosis and innovations in spinal surgery.
 He has authored several peer-reviewed journal articles and is on the Editorial Board for BMC Cancer.
 Additionally, Dr. Fabiano is a member of RPCI’s Surgical Services Executive Committee.

-Next, Dr. Fabiano completed a neurosurgical training program with the SUNY at Buffalo Department of Neurosurgery.
-His research efforts during this time focused on advances in minimally invasive neurosurgical techniques, and were supported by a Thomas F. Frawley Research Fellowship.
-He won a general interest award for his presentation at the 2008 American Association of Neurological Surgeons annual meeting entitled, “Vascular presentations in the stoma with endoscopic third ventriculostomy.”
+Dr. Fabiano is a native of Buffalo, NY.
+He graduated from the University of Illinois at Chicago in five semesters with Highest Departmental Distinction and from SUNY at Buffalo School of Medicine and Biomedical Sciences with Thesis Honors.
+He completed a neurosurgical training program with the SUNY at Buffalo Department of Neurosurgery.
+Dr. Fabiano was awarded an Alpha Omega Alpha Research Fellowship for his work on the effect of multiple sclerosis on the grey matter in the brain.
+He was also awarded a Thomas F. Frawley Research Award for a project on minimally invasive techniques for intracranial endoscopy.
+He won a general interest award for his presentation at the American Association of Neurological Surgeons annual meeting entitled, “Vascular presentations in the stoma with endoscopic third ventriculostomy.”

 Dr. Fabiano is a member of the American Association of Neurological Surgeons, Congress of Neurological Surgeons, Society of Neuro-Oncology, and the North American Skull Base Society.